-The iPhone 11 is Apple’s latest and great iPhone.
+The iPhone 11 was Apple’s most popular phone in 2019/20.
 But how does it compare to the Apple iPhone 8 Plus?
 Let’s investigate…

 iPhone 11 vs iPhone 8: A Quick Overview – The Main Differences Explained

 Apple’s newest iPhone is the iPhone 12, but before that it was the iPhone 11.
 And in this post, we’re going to be looking at how the iPhone 11 compares to the iPhone 8 Plus.

 - Better Design w/ FACE ID